Studying

 You must demonstrably complete part of the research yourself and write the entire thesis independently (but under supervision and guidance).

-In addition, the Department of Chemistry has close connections with several organisations in the field of chemistry.
-Through these connections you can acquaint yourself with professional chemists and the job market.
+In addition, the department has close connections with several organisations in the field of chemistry, helping you to acquaint yourself with professional chemists and the job market.
 Key partners include, for example:

 Student life